tmow12/food-facilities-challenge/README.md

  - Data santization
  - Hook up a database instead of reading from CSV file
  - Allow user to search by other columns
- - Increased logging, error handling, and monitoring
+ - Increased logging, error handling, and error monitoring
  - Building out the UI
  - Create a docker file